 Indictment delivered in toddler overdose case

 Jun.
-23—LONDONDERRY — A grand jury has decided to proceed with charges against Dana Dolan, one of three adults accused of sleeping inside the cab of a pickup truck while a toddler girl ingested a deadly amount of fentanyl.
+24—LONDONDERRY — A grand jury has decided to proceed with charges against Dana Dolan, one of three adults accused of sleeping inside the cab of a pickup truck while a toddler ingested a deadly amount of fentanyl.

-Court paperwork shows the 25-year-old Tilton man has been indicted for negligent homicide, principal/accomplice; manslaughter, reckless, principal/accomplice; reckless conduct, principal/accomplice; and conspiracy falsifying physical evidence.
+Court paperwork shows the 25-year-old Tilton man has been indicted on charges of negligent homicide, principal/accomplice; manslaughter, reckless, principal/accomplice; reckless conduct, principal/accomplice; and conspiracy falsifying physical evidence.

-While entering a plea of not guilty for his client earlier this year, Attorney Justin Shepherd argued in court that Dolan is less culpable than the girl's parents, who were sitting closer to her in the truck when she got into the drugs.
+While entering a plea of not guilty for his client earlier this year, attorney Justin Shepherd argued in court that Dolan is less culpable than the young girl's parents, who were sitting closer to her in the truck when she got into the drugs.

 "There is no evidence whatsoever that ties the fentanyl that killed the baby to my client," he said.